Tempo logotype

 • If PMO and finance teams need CapEx/OpEx tracking, planned vs. actual reporting, and audit-ready governance, Tempo is built for those outcomes.

-Teams shopping for a modular alternative to Appfire usually land on one of two axes: apps and productivity, or portfolio economics.
-Appfire's value sits on the first – enterprise app consolidation, one EULA, cloud migration adjacency.
-Tempo sits on the second – the Jira work record turned into financial and operational truth that PMOs and CFOs can defend.
+Teams shopping for a modular alternative to Appfire tend to weigh two things: apps and productivity, or portfolio economics.
+Appfire's value sits on the first – enterprise app consolidation, one EULA, and cloud migration support.
+Tempo sits on the second, turning the Jira work record into financial and operational truth that PMOs and CFOs can defend.

-Both companies have been on the Atlassian Marketplace for a long time, and both are good at what they do.
-The real question for buyers is which layer of the organization needs help: the admin and program manager trying to rationalize the app stack, or the PMO director and controller who need CapEx/OpEx (capital vs operating expense classification) accuracy, capacity variance, and portfolio rollups tied to actual Jira work.
+Both companies have been on the Atlassian Marketplace for years, and both are good at what they do.
+The difference is the job they're hired for.
+Admins and program managers rationalizing an app stack get more from Appfire.
+PMO directors and controllers who need CapEx/OpEx accuracy, capacity variance, and portfolio rollups tied to actual Jira work get more from Tempo.

-This page compares the two products on primary purpose, financial depth, capacity planning, time tracking, and Jira integration.
+This page compares Tempo vs Appfire on primary purpose, financial depth, capacity planning, time tracking, and Jira integration.
 It's written to help PMO leaders, finance controllers, and product leadership make a fair call.

 How do Appfire and Tempo compare?

-Tempo offers a Jira-native Strategic Portfolio Management (SPM) suite and serves 30,000+ customers.
-Tempo's modular tools have been category leaders on the Atlassian Marketplace for 15+ years.
-The suite – including Tempo Structure PPM, Timesheets, Capacity Planner, Financial Manager, Custom Charts, and Gantt Charts for Structure PPM – gives PMO leaders, finance teams, and portfolio managers a full operational and financial view of work, pulled straight from Jira.
+Tempo has a Jira-native strategic portfolio management (SPM) suite and serves 30,000+ companies.
+The suite – including Structure PPM in the SPM suite, Timesheets, Capacity Planner, Financial Manager, and Custom Charts – gives finance teams, PMO leaders, and engineering leadership a full operational and financial view of work, pulled straight from Jira.

-Both products live inside the Atlassian ecosystem.
-The difference is the layer they serve.
-Appfire is about ecosystem productivity: Pulling disparate Jira apps together, simplifying licensing, and extending what Jira can do visually.
-Tempo is about portfolio economics: Turning Jira work into a governed financial and operational record.
+Both products live inside the Atlassian ecosystem; they serve different jobs.
+Appfire focuses on ecosystem productivity – pulling disparate Jira apps under one commercial agreement, simplifying licensing, and pushing what Jira can display.
+Tempo's products focus on portfolio economics, turning Jira work into a governed financial and operational record.

 What each solution is best for